PrakharDoneriya/Python/Python_Trick_Lambda_Function.md

 ```
 8
 ```
 It seems like writing functions without def keyword ?
-Right🤔
+Right

 * You can call the function while writing it, instead of giving name to the function
 ```python